Aviation in Romania: Pioneers

-Henri Coandă exhibited the Coanda-1910 at the Second International Aeronautical Exhibition in Paris around October 1910, and built his first flying aircraft in 1911.
-Later he worked in the UK to design aircraft, a number of Bristol T.B.8 and Bristol Coanda Monoplanes being purchased by the Romanian Army and Government.
+Henri Coandă exhibited the Coandă-1910 at the Second International Aeronautical Exhibition in Paris around October 1910, and built his first flying aircraft in 1911.
+Later, he worked in the UK to design aircraft, a number of Bristol T.B.8 and Bristol Coanda Monoplanes being purchased by the Romanian Army and Government.
 Coandă continued to research in a variety of fields.
-He is most famous for discovering the Coanda effect in aerodynamics and fluidics.
+He is most famous for discovering the Coandă effect in aerodynamics and fluidics.